CompVis/cleandift/README.md

 unet.load_state_dict(state_dict, strict=True)
 ```

+#### Combination with Telling Left From Right (TLFR)
+Our checkpoints can also be combined with more advanced feature extraction methods than [DIFT](https://diffusionfeatures.github.io/), such as [TLFR](https://telling-left-from-right.github.io/).
+We provide an adapted version of their codebase that can be used to reproduce our state-of-the-art zero-shot semantic correspondence results in the [`geoaware-sc-eval`](https://github.com/CompVis/cleandift/tree/geoaware-sc-eval) branch.

 ## 🎓 Citation

 If you use this codebase or otherwise found our work valuable, please cite our paper: